xuhan323/eIP/README.md

 ## Hardware requirements

-A GPU is required for running this code base, RTX 3090 card and RTX 4090 have been tested.
+A GPU is required for running this code base, RTX 3090 and RTX 4090 have been tested.

 ## Software requirements